ushenkodmitry/uno/doc/articles/interop/MSAL.md

 ## WebAssembly

-1. Add a reference to [`Uno.Microsoft.Identity.Client`](https://www.nuget.org/packages/Uno.Microsoft.Identity.Client/) Nuget package into the WASM head of your project.
+1. Add a reference to [`Uno.Microsoft.Identity.Client`](https://www.nuget.org/packages/Uno.Microsoft.Identity.Client/) Nuget package into the Wasm head of your project.

 2. Add `Microsoft.Identity.Client` to linker exceptions in `LinkerConfig.xml` located at the root of the WASM project: